dannsam/xenko-docs/manual/graphics/lights-and-shadows/directional-lights.md

 # Directional lights

-A **directional light** comes uniformly from one direction.
-This is often used for simulating distant lights such as the sun.
+**Directional lights** come uniformly from one direction.
+This is often used for simulating large, distant light sources such as the sun.
+By default, new scenes you create in Xenko contain a single directional light.

+Directional lights cast shadows.

 ![media/DirectionalLightOverview.png](media/DirectionalLightOverview.png)